tymyrddin/purple/source/docs/audits/supportive/findings-reporting.md

 ## How findings land in the organisation

-The Satir Change Model describes what happens when findings introduce a foreign element into an organisation's status quo.
+The [change arc](../../foundations/change-management/satir-change-model.md) describes what happens when findings introduce a foreign element into an organisation's status quo.
 A report containing significant nonconformities is, from the organisation's perspective, a destabilising event.
 The chaos phase that follows is structural, not a sign that the findings were wrong or the auditor was unreasonable.